josmar-crwdstffng/angular/aio/content/guide/user-input.md

 Sometimes only the *Enter* key matters, because it signals that the user has finished typing.
 One way to reduce the noise would be to examine every `$event.keyCode` and take action only when the key is *Enter*.

-There's an easier way:
+There is an easier way:
-Bind to Angular's `keyup.enter` pseudo-event.
+Bind to the `keyup.enter` pseudo-event in Angular.
 Then Angular calls the event handler only when the user presses *Enter*.

 <code-example header="src/app/keyup.components.ts (v3)" path="user-input/src/app/keyup.components.ts" region="key-up-component-3"></code-example>

-Here's how it works.
+Here is how it works.

 <div class="lightbox">